-Welding current and voltages may affect component reliability on assembled circuit boards.
-The repaired section must not reduce the circuit width, spacings or current carrying capacity below the allowable tolerances.
+Caution: Welding current and voltages may affect component reliability on assembled circuit boards.
+The repaired section must not reduce the circuit width, spacings, or current carrying capacity below the allowable tolerances.

-Sub miniature parallel gap welding is extremely sensitive to proper placement of the electrode tip.
+Caution: Subminiature parallel gap welding is extremely sensitive to the proper placement of the electrode tip.
 Inconsistent welds can occur due to poor electrode tip placement, incorrect tip size, or improper weld settings.

-Prior to using any welding equipment, certain precautions should be taken.
-The equipment should have electrodes cleaned, aligned and set for the proper board thickness.
+Preparation: Prior to using any welding equipment, certain precautions should be taken.
+The equipment should have electrodes cleaned, aligned, and set for the proper board thickness.

 The alignment of the welded ribbon to the circuit pattern should be within 0.050 mm (.002").
 The weld bond strength should exceed the circuit/base material bond strength.

 Minimum Skill Level - Advanced

 Recommended for technicians with soldering and component rework skills and exposure to most repair/rework procedures, but lacking extensive experience.